 Melvin Van Peebles

 *Melvin Van Peebles was born on this date in 1932.
 He was a Black artist, author, film actor, director, and producer.

-Born in Chicago, IL, Van Peebles was raised in a working-class home headed by his father who was a tailor.
-After high school, he attended Ohio Wesleyan University where he graduated with a B.A. in English in 1953.
-From there, he spent three years serving as a navigator and bombardier in the U.S. Air Force Strategic Air Command starting in 1954.
-After leaving the Air Force, he lived in Mexico where he worked as a portrait painter and met his wife, photographer Maria Marx.
+Born in Chicago, IL, Van Peebles was raised in a working-class home headed by his father, who was a tailor.
+After high school, he attended Ohio Wesleyan University, graduating with a B.A. in English in 1953.
+From there, he served three years as a navigator and bombardier in the U.S. Air Force Strategic Air Command starting in 1954.
+After leaving the Air Force, he lived in Mexico, where he worked as a portrait painter and met his wife, photographer Maria Marx.
 The couple soon gave birth to a son Mario Van Peebles.

 Around the time he was filming, Van Peebles recorded his first album, Brer Soul (1969), a spoken word album that was subsequently cited as a precursor to rap music.
 Combining his musical and narrative talents, he wrote the book, music, and lyrics for "Ain't Supposed to Die a Natural Death" (1971), a series of 19 darkly comic politically-themed monologues about life for African Americans in the ghetto which earned seven Tony Award nominations, including one for Best Musical.
 In 1971, Van Peebles independently produced, directed, wrote, scored, and acted in his best-known film, "Sweet Sweetback's Baadasssss Song."
-The film cost $500,000 to make, which included $50,000 borrowed from comedian Bill Cosby and grossed over $14 million.
-"Sweetback" was one of the first films to define an African American esthetic, while helping to usher in the blaxploitation movies of the 1970s.
+The film cost $500,000, including $50,000 borrowed from comedian Bill Cosby and grossed over $14 million.
+"Sweetback" was one of the first films to define an African American aesthetic while helping to usher in the blaxploitation movies of the 1970s.